WHAT IS MEZCAL?

 Most of the mezcal magueys are wild and only some, such as Tequilana and Angustifolia (Espadín), are cultivated.
 Among the wild agaves are the Coyote, Jabalí, Madrecuishe, Tepextate, Tobalá and Tobasiche, each of them with a unique flavor and identity.

 Oaxaca is the state that offers the most diversity in agave species, some of which are endemic to this region.
-The state has the greatest wealth of mezcal agaves, benefiting from an exceptional geographic and climatic situation that result in an elixir, worthy of the most demanding palates.
+The state has the greatest variety of mezcal agaves, benefiting from an exceptional geographic and climatic situation that result in an elixir, worthy of the most demanding palates.

 The agave has contributed to the creation of our national identity, both in drinks and in landscapes, it is precisely where rural beauty converges with artisan beauty.